gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 ## ❲◘❳ Recaching

-Recaching allows your software to erase old data and rebuild new data, eliminating bad sectors.
+Recaching allows your software to remove old data and rebuild new data, eliminating bad sectors.

-To be recached, a software must be in a area where recaching is possible with no threats nearby.
-Locations that cannot be recached have a crossed-out Recaching icon in their title ~~❲◘❳~~.
+To be recached, a software must be in a area where recaching is possible and without threats nearby.
+Locations where you can not recache have a crossed-out Recaching icon in their title ~~❲◘❳~~.

 > Recaching works the same way as {Catch your breath} in Breathless.